Andalas derby: Supporters

 Semen Padang has four supporter groups, The Kerbau Merah Suporter (Kmers), Spartacs, UWS 1980 and Padang Fans.
 The Kmers is the oldest Semen Padang supporter group which was established on 14 November 2001 and is directly affiliated with the team management.
 During Semen Padang matches, they usually occupy the north stands of the Gelora Haji Agus Salim Stadium.
 Spartacs is also the largest supporter base of the club which was founded on 18 May 2010, and is an independent Semen Padang supporter group.
 They occupy the south stand of the stadium.

 Ultras Palembang while supporting Sriwijaya in 2024.

 Sriwijaya has three large supporter bases with cultural differences that occupy three stands at Gelora Sriwijaya Stadium wearing different colored attributes.
 Sriwijaya Mania (S-Man) is the oldest formed along with the club's debut in official competition in 2005 – the group controls the south stand of the stadium wearing yellow attributes.
 Singa Mania is a group of supporters wearing green attributes that were formed due to differences of opinion with S-Man at the end of 2005 – the group controls the north stand of the stadium.
 The third supporters group is Ultras Palembang which was born in 2007 following the trend of supporters from Italian culture, which takes on meaning beyond the ordinary.
 Ultras Palembang refers to the habits of Milan ultras supporters to introduce the phenomenon of supporters who are not just supporters, but have a solid, unwavering, and militant soul that truly involves the emotional side of the club.
 This group grew in an organized manner, wearing all-black attributes, and then used the East Stand to support the club.

 Trophies

-Sriwijaya have a more illustrious honours with eight major trophies compare to Semen Padang which only has four.
+Sriwijaya have won eight major trophies, compared to Semen Padang's four.
 Sriwijaya is also the first and only club in Indonesia to ever achieve the double in 2008, and the first and only club to ever win the Copa Indonesia in three consecutive seasons from 2008 to 2010.